perladvent/perldotcom/content/article/perl-and-cgi.md

 END
 ```

 But that is not the limit, by far.
-The content-type is a [**Multipurpose Internet Mail Extension (MIME) type**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), and it determines how the browser handles the message once it returns.
+The content-type is a [Multipurpose Internet Mail Extension (MIME) type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), and it determines how the browser handles the message once it returns.
 The above example treats the "This is now text" message as text, and displays it as such.
 If the content-type was "text/html", it would be parsed for HTML like a web page.
 If it was "application/json", it might be displayed like text, or formatted into a browsable form, depending on your browser or extensions.
 If it was "application/vnd.ms-excel" or even "text/csv", the browser would likely open in in Excel or another spreadsheet program, or possibly directly into a gene sequencer, like happens to those I generate at work.

 And, if the program was this --